Halfway Houses in Idaho

 Port Of Hope Centers Inc Nampa Treatment Center - Nampa, ID

-Port Of Hope Centers Inc Nampa Treatment Center is a halfway house in Nampa, Idaho, 83686 zip code.
+Port Of Hope Centers Inc Nampa Treatment Center is a sober living house in Nampa, ID, 83686 zip code.

 Address: 508 East Florida Avenue, Nampa, ID 83686 in Canyon County